pataprogramming/tones/curriculum/01-piano-chords.md

-Twinkle Twinkle Little Star - Making Sounds with Overtone
+_Twinkle, Twinkle, Little Star_ - Making Sounds with Overtone
 =================================================

 In the first part of the ClojureBridge curriculum, you've been